A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Asymmetric Deep Supervised Hashing \cite{jiang2018asymmetric}}.
-ADSH considers the database points and query points in an asymmetric way, which can help to train the model more effectively, especially for large-scale nearest neighbor search.
-ADSH contains two critical components: feature learning part and loss function part.
-The first one is to utilize a deep neural network to learn binary hash codes for query points.
-And the second one is used to directly learn hash codes for database points by optimizing the same loss function with supervised information.
+\emph{Asymmetric Deep Supervised Hashing} (ADSH) \cite{jiang2018asymmetric}.
+ADSH considers the samples in the database and query set using an asymmetric manner, which can help to train the model more effectively, especially for large-scale nearest neighbor search.
+ADSH contains two critical components, {i.e., a} feature learning part and a loss function part.
+The first one is to utilize a hashing network to learn discrete codes for queries.
+The second one is used to directly learn discrete codes for database points by minimizing the same objective function with supervised information.
 The loss function is formulated as: